distance#

 Parameters:

-distance_matrix (DistanceMatrix) – The distance matrix to solve TSP for.
+distance_matrix (DistanceMatrix) – The distance matrix to decompose.

 Returns: